Two face felony charges after unrestrained children hurt in crash

 Deputy Kidd’s investigation revealed that Marcum was driving on a suspended license.
 He now faces multiple charges: first-degree wanton endangerment, operating on a suspended license, failure to use a child restraint device in a vehicle, careless driving, and failure to wear a seat belt.

-Fletcher became a focus of the investigation after she admitted to allowing Marcum to drive her children.
+Fletcher became a focus of the investigation after she admitted to allowing Marcum to drive the children.
 She told police she knowingly disregarded a court order barring Marcum from being alone with his juvenile daughter.
 Fletcher said she allowed Marcum to drive the children to McDonald’s because she was in a rush for a doctor’s appointment.

 She admitted she knew the children were not in child restraints, describing her decision as a “mistake,” the deputy said.